Focus Area — Government Efficiency

 Reform pillars with specific proposals

-Named programs and expenditures targeted
+Named programs and services targeted

 Get Involved